isomerpages/nlb-curiocity/_jurong/Development of Jurong.md

 Science

 In the 1980s, Singapore responded to rapid globalization with a new economic strategy called the Second Industrial Revolution.
 This plan aimed to transition the manufacturing sector towards more capital-intensive operations.
 The government recognized the importance of industrial land and the need to prioritize it.
 In 1985, Singapore faced its first recession, prompting a shift towards diversifying economic activities.
-They focused on exportable services and positioned the country as a "total business center," attracting international service corporations in various sectors.
+They focused on exportable services and positioned the country as a "total business center", attracting international service corporations in various sectors.
 The emphasis was on higher value-added industries, and initiatives like the Science Park for research and development and support for local businesses through loans and incentives were introduced to foster growth.

 Oil refining